ElephantsGit/AgentGER/README.md

 #### Knowledge Distillation Description：
 * Teacher Model: l-1 (frozen EvaModel)
 * Student Model: l-3-distill (Model with both scoring and refinement capabilities)
-* Knowledge distillation and experience replay mitigate catastrophic forgetting and help preserve EvaModel's evaluation capability during refinement training.
+* Knowledge distillation and experience replay mitigate catastrophic forgetting and help preserve EvaModel's evaluation capability during refinement training.After training l-1 as EvaModel, use a frozen copy of l-1 as the teacher and initialize RefModel from l-1.
+The full RefModel is then trained on evaluation and refinement data using refinement, knowledge-distillation, and experience-replay objectives.

 🗄️ Perform LoRA fine-tuning on Qwen3-VL-8B-Instruct: fine-tune with a scoring-only dataset to obtain `l-1`, and fine-tune with a dataset containing scores and refined summaries to obtain `l-2`.
-After obtaining l-2, use l-2 as the teacher model and perform knowledge distillation with a mixed dataset (scoring dataset + scoring + refined summary dataset) to obtain `l-3-distill`, which maintains both high-quality scoring and refinement capabilities.
 ### Training Steps
-#### Step 1: Data Preparation
+#### Data Preparation
 ```bash
 python training/data_format.py \
     --input data/output/dataset.jsonl \